A Customizable Last.fm Now Playing Overlay

 Adjust Polling Strategy

-Move hard-coded timing values in useNowPlaying.ts into fastPollMs and idlePollMs.
-After those values live in config, the editor can expose them in an advanced panel.
+The timing values in useNowPlaying.ts are hard-coded right now.
+Move them into fastPollMs and idlePollMs, and once they live in config, the editor can expose them in an advanced panel.

 Swap Data Source

-Keep the runtime contract stable.
-The overlay should not care which service supplied the track.
+The important part is keeping the runtime contract stable.
+The overlay shouldn’t care which service supplied the track.

 Add Outline Text Mode

-Outline text can be another shadow mode.
-This helper creates a stacked pseudo-stroke.
+Outline text is really just another shadow mode.
+This helper builds a stacked pseudo-stroke:

 function outline(color: string, r: number) { const dirs = [[1,0],[-1,0],[0,1],[0,-1],[1,1],[-1,-1],[1,-1],[-1,1]] return dirs.map(([x,y]) => `${x*r}px ${y*r}px 0 ${color}`).join(',')}Add Safe Mode

-Set a failed flag after API trouble.
-Render a placeholder state or nothing.
+Set a failed flag after API trouble and render a placeholder, or nothing.
+Predictable under network trouble beats clever.

 Add A Secondary Info Line

-For a scrobble count or a related field, extend config with showScrobbleCount.
-Add a cached endpoint for user.getInfo, then render the value under the artist line when enabled.
+For a scrobble count or similar, extend config with showScrobbleCount, add a cached endpoint for user.getInfo, then render the value under the artist line when enabled.

 Add Theme Presets

-A presets.ts file with named theme objects is enough for a preset picker.
+A presets.ts file with named theme objects is all a preset picker needs.

 Support Multi-Instance Embeds

-For wide and compact versions on different scenes, copy the link and change only the layout fields.
-Keep the same session key if needed.
+Want a wide version and a compact version on different scenes?
+Copy the link and change only the layout fields, keeping the same session key if you need it.
+The overlay format already handles this for free.

 Strip Session Keys From Public Links

-Add a copy option that clears the key prior to encoding.
+Add a copy option that clears the key before encoding:

 const safeConfig = { ...cfg, sessionKey: undefined }const safeUrl = encodeConfig(safeConfig)Image Proxy Notes

-The proxy route at /api/proxy-image?url=... handles mixed-content problems.
-It leaves room for caching, resizing, and fallback images later.
+The proxy route at /api/proxy-image?url=... exists to dodge mixed-content problems, and it leaves room for caching, resizing, and fallback images later.

-It reduces direct Last.fm CDN exposure a bit, which has privacy value.
+It also cuts direct Last.fm CDN exposure a bit, which is a small but real privacy win.

 Failure Modes And Handling

-The current failure handling stays simple.
+Failure handling stays deliberately simple.
 Last.fm timeouts hide the overlay.
 Invalid session keys fall back to public data.
 A bad username returns an empty feed.
 A corrupt hash falls back to defaults.

 Security And Privacy

-The session key is convenience, not encryption.
-All config is client-side, and the project does not collect analytics by default.
+To be clear about the model: the session key is convenience, not encryption.
+All config lives client-side, and the project collects no analytics by default.

-For a public fork, document the session key risk clearly.
-For more privacy, add a setting that hides title or artist text during live playback.
+If you fork this publicly, document the session key risk clearly.
+And if you want more privacy, a setting that hides title or artist text during live playback is an easy add.

 Useful Simplifications

-Hash-only state removes database work.
+A few choices did a lot of work here.
+Hash-only state removes all database work.
 LocalStorage gives the editor resilience without a server.
-Adaptive polling plus estimated progress avoids a heavier transport.
-Per-element shadows give precise styling without duplicate components.
-One useNowPlaying hook gives future data-source work a clean path.
+Adaptive polling plus estimated progress avoids a heavier transport entirely.
+Per-element shadows give precise styling without duplicating components.
+And funneling everything through one useNowPlaying hook gives future data sources a clean path in.

 Problems Faced

-Private scrobbles disappeared until session key support landed.
-Theme values drifted until WidgetConfig became the single source of truth.
-Paused playback looked stale until hide-on-pause and the pause heuristic arrived.
+Private scrobbles just disappeared until session key support landed.
+Theme values kept drifting until WidgetConfig became the single source of truth.
+Paused playback looked stale until hide-on-pause and the pause heuristic showed up.

-Font and shadow tuning was slow until live preview and URL sync took over.
-Variant sharing was clumsy until the hash became the artifact.
-Scene contrast improved after accents and fallback text colors moved under one theme object.
+Font and shadow tuning was painfully slow until live preview and URL sync took over.
+Sharing variants was clumsy until the hash became the artifact.
+And scene contrast got noticeably better once accents and fallback text colors moved under one theme object.

 What Comes Next

-The next upgrades are clear: a small queue mode, a responsive scale option, built-in theme presets, session key masking to reduce accidental sharing, drag-to-reorder controls in the editor, album-art accent extraction with a contrast check, smoother progress animation, and compression for larger configs.
+The upgrade list is pretty clear: a small queue mode, a responsive scale option, built-in theme presets, session key masking to reduce accidental sharing, drag-to-reorder controls in the editor, album-art accent extraction with a contrast check, smoother progress animation, and compression for larger configs.

 OBS And Streaming Tips

+A few things I learned the hard way.
 For crisp text on downscaled scenes, set the browser source to the final canvas size and avoid double scaling.
-Rounded album art needs only a small CSS change.
-Reuse accent colors across your overlay and chat theme for visual consistency.
+Rounded album art is a one-line CSS change.
+Reusing accent colors across your overlay and chat theme goes a long way for visual consistency.

 Deployment

-Deploy to Vercel.
-Add the Last.fm env vars.
-Add caching headers to /api/proxy-image if you want them.
+Deploy to Vercel, add the Last.fm env vars, and optionally add caching headers to /api/proxy-image.
 Use the production URL in OBS instead of localhost.

 Closing

-This overlay treats the link as the main artifact.
-That keeps the widget shareable, easy to fork, and easy to reason about.
+This overlay treats the link as the main artifact, and that one decision keeps the whole thing shareable, easy to fork, and easy to reason about.